intaek-h/game-news.dev/README.md

 # Notice

-This is a `main-docker` branch.
+This is a `main` branch.
 This branch is specifically developed to be deployed as a docker container.
 It does not utilize the DenoKV and Deno Cron feature which is necessary for the service to gather news information on a daily basis.
 It is because DenoKV and cron is currently only natively supported by Deno Deploy, the serverless hosting platform.
 All the related codes are commented out (see kv.ts).

 Currently, this branch is deployed to Railway.com.
-The `main` branch, which utilizes the DenoKV and etc, is deployed to Deno Deploy just for those limited features.
+The `deno-cron` branch, which utilizes the DenoKV and etc, is deployed to Deno Deploy just for those limited features.

-To summarize, `main` branch is for the cron jobs only. `main-docker` branch is for the rest of the service.
+To summarize, `deno-cron` branch is for the cron jobs only. `main` branch is for the rest of the service.

 # Game News